AmericanGigWorker/AmericanGigWorker/README.md

 ## Hi there 👋

 # Hi, I'm Laura
-I bring calm focus, curiosity, and a strong sense of follow-through to everything I do.
+I approach everything I do with focus, curiosity, and a strong commitment to follow-through.
 My foundation began with 6 years of military service as a data processor, where I learned discipline, precision, and how to handle complex systems under pressure.
 Since then, I graduated from UC Davis with a degree in Environmental Studies